cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 - Another breakdown of audiences is over at the World Health Organization (WHO).
 See [“Goal and key audiences”](https://www.who.int/about/communications/goal-and-key-audiences) and how they segment their audience into some specific roles.

+## Exigence, Purpose, and Doing stuff with writing.

 ## For Tuesday

-Complete the "Introduction to Tech Writing" forum
+Complete the "Introduction to Tech Writing" discussion forum in your group

 1. Find three examples of what you consider technical and professional writing.
 These might be correspondence, journal articles, lab reports, manuals, web pages, advertisements, or something else you consider to be TPW.
 You can use things you find online or that are lying around your home or workplace.
 Take a picture or screenshot, download a file, or get a link for each example.
 2. Add your links or pictures into a PowerPoint or Google slideshow.
 Share your examples and on each slide discuss how your documents reflect some of the conventions and characteristics of technical writing you read about in this week's readings.
 Quote relevant passages from our reading assignments in your slideshow.
 If you can, identify the specific audience(s) and purpose(s) for each example.
 Depending on your comments, you'll probably have at least six content slides and a title slide.